I had never heard of Glossika before writing this review but was immediately intrigued by what they have to offer.

 The native speaker audio sentences are the main focus of each language that Glossika offers.

-Here, an English speaker says a sentence and after a short pause, a native speaker of the language you are learning says it in that language.
+Here, an English speaker (or whichever language you choose) says a sentence and after a short pause, a native speaker of the language you are learning says it in that language.
 With the heavy amount of repetition, you are meant to intuitively pick up the language, memorizing the various sentences as you go.

 In this manner, it is slightly similar to Pimsleur in terms of the audio being the main focus and repetition being its key learning method.